miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 ### What is the coefficient of determination (R<sup>2</sup>)?

 The predictions made by the linear regression are not 100% accurate.
 To determine the accuracy, the coefficient of determination value must be considered.
 The coefficient of determination is a number from 0 to 1 that shows the variance that the dependent variable can be explained by the input value.
-For example, an r<sup>2</sup> of 0.2 indicates that there is a 20% of the variance of the predicted output that is explained by the input value.
+For example, an R<sup>2</sup> of 0.2 indicates that there is a 20% of the variance of the predicted output that is explained by the input value.
 The larger the R<sup>2</sup>, the more accurate the linear regression represents the dataset.

 Table 1 shows how to use MSE and R<sup>2</sup> to analyze the linear regression model accuracy.
+If the model is less accurate, the predictions will also be less accurate.
+If a linear regression model produces a large MSE and small R<sup>2</sup>, the user must conduct more analysis to determine if the predictions are reliable.

 | If  | Then |
 | --- | --- |